zuzethromo/NodejsMySQL/README.md

 # NodejsMySQL

-Nodejs & MySQL!
+Objective:

-    An app using MySQL to enter product, pricing, and quantity while using Node to run the app to buy the products.
+- An app using MySQL to enter product, pricing, and quantity while using Node to run the app to buy the products.

+Instructions on how to run with demo images:

 - Starting from the terminal (already on the file path)